5 Examples of Evidence-Informed Nursing Practice Protocols

 In the end, evidence-informed practice in nursing enables you to become a better advocate for your patients.
 And developing the mindset will offer competitive advantages when it comes to furthering your career:

-- Possessing the knowledge of evidence-informed practice in nursing means you’re equipped with a critical skill set and ability.
+- Possessing the knowledge of evidence-informed practice in nursing means you’re equipped with a critical skill set and nursing prioritization.

 - Because you are more competent and trustworthy in making decisions, you are more valuable to patients and employers.